Consecrating female bishops in the Church of England

 the Pauline missionary effort."
 1

-Anglo-Catholics, denial of consecration to women is a major concern.
+Anglo-Catholics, denial of consecration of female priests to the episcopate is a major concern.
 They

-view men and women as being equal but complementary.
+view men and women as being spliritually equal but complementary.
 They feel that the two sexes

-should be confined to specific roles within the family, in the church, and in the rest of society, irregardless of an individual women's talent, ability, and interests.
+should be confined to specific roles within the family, in the church, and in the rest of society, irregardless of an individual women's talent, ability, education, training, skills, and interests.

 Positions of power are to be given primarily or exclusively to males.
 Most would wish to deny female ordination as